TheKye/Eco-WorldEdit/README.md

 /stack <amount> <direction> | "Stacks" the current selection /copy | Copies a selection.
 /paste | Pastes a copied selection from clipboard.
-/rotate degree | Rotate the clipboard
+/rotate <degree> | Rotate the clipboard
 /undo | Revert the last command.
-Can undo up to 10 commands /import <name> | Import a schematic file into clipboard /export <name> | Export the clipboard into a file /distr | Show information about current selection /setpos1 | Set first position to where you are standing /setPos2 | Set second position to where you are standing /reset | Resets First and Second positions
+Can undo up to 10 commands /import <name> | Import a schematic file into clipboard /export <name> | Export the clipboard into a file /distr | Show information about current selection /setpos1 | Set first position to where you are standing /setpos2 | Set second position to where you are standing /reset | Resets First and Second positions
 /we version (/weversion) | for debugging gives you the current version when reporting bugs
 ```